Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 1. Open the Cloudflare dashboard and navigate to the Workers & Pages section.

-2. Select the Worker you created earlier.
+2. Select the my-worker Worker you created earlier.

 3. Select the Integration tab.